ceos-seo/data_cube_ui/docs/ui_install.md

 ## <a name="introduction"></a> Introduction
 -------

-The CEOS Data Cube UI is a full stack Python web application used to perform analysis on raster datasets using the Data Cube.
-Using common and widely accepted frameworks and libraries, our UI is a good tool for demonstrating the Data Cube capabilities and some possible applications and architectures.
+The CEOS ODC UI is a full stack Python web application used to perform analysis on raster datasets using the Open Data Cube.
+Using common and widely accepted frameworks and libraries, our UI is a good tool for demonstrating ODC capabilities and some possible applications and architectures.
 The UI's core technologies are:

 * [**Django**](https://www.djangoproject.com/):
 Web framework, ORM, template processor, entire MVC stack